GwynethLlewelyn/Nord.novaextension/README.md

 Of course, you need to have [Nova](https://panic.com/nova) installed (FYI, it only works under macOS).

-Clone this project (or download it from the releases page), it'll magically turn into a 'component' thingy, and you can then double-click it to add this theme to Nova!
+If you're the proud owner of Nova, you ought to be able to go to **Extensions > Extensions Library > Themes (tab) ** and pick the theme from there.

-**To-do**: Figure out why this isn't exported to the Nova Extension Library, so that it can comfortably be installed by any Nova user.
-Current reported issue: https://dev.panic.com/panic/nova-issues/-/issues/1282
+If not, just clone this project (or download it from the releases page), it'll magically turn into a 'component' thingy, and you can then double-click it to add this theme to Nova!

 ## Disclaimer